GoogleChromeLabs/samesite-examples/3d-secure.md

 short-lived cookie that stores a token that allows you to link the incoming `POST` request to the associated user or transaction on your back-end.

-This scenario can be implement as follows:
+This flow might look like:

-- Create a short-lived cookie with the `SameSite=None; Secure` attributes for retrieve session id after payment
+- Create a short-lived (e.g. 15 minutes) cookie that will enable you to identify the transaction:
+  `Set-Cookie: transaction-token=abc123abc; SameSite=None; Secure; Max-Age=900`
-- Check The HTTP referer on the incoming `POST` request to make sure the request is come from trusted source
+- Check the `Origin` or `Referer` header on the returning `POST` request to ensure it matches the expected source.
-- Use the short-lived cookie for set-up session id and retrieve the current session information
+- Use the token to initialise the existing session.
-- The short-lived cookie is no longer needed, so destroy it
+- Mark the token as used in your back-end to ensure it is not used again.